Cleaning Marble Coffee Stain

 Marble Polish / Etch Remover to quickly restore the shine and color.

-If the etch mark is mild, the marble polishing paste should do the trick.
-If it is severe (rough to the touch), you may have to hire a professional to re-polish the area.
-The paste works great up to a point the marble is too raw and damaged.
+The paste works great up to a point but the marble table maybe too raw and damaged.
 This is rare, but only a pro can fix it at this point.

 And if it is a honed surface then you'll have to follow a different, but still simple procedure outlined in the